Arabian barbastelle: Taxonomy and etymology

 It was described as a new species in 1826 by German scientist Philipp Jakob Cretzschmar.

 Cretzschmar initially placed it in the genus Vespertilio, with the binomial Vespertilio leucomelas.

 Its species name "leucomelas" is from Ancient Greek "leukomélās" meaning "black and white."

 Previously, it was also thought to have a wider range across much of Asia, and accordingly was named the "eastern barbastelle" or "Asian barbastelle".
 However, genetic studies indicated that the species was paraphyletic as previously defined, with B. leucomelas from Egypt (B. leucomelas sensu stricto) being the sister species to the Beijing barbastelle (B. beijingensis), with the clade containing both being sister to the western barbastelle (B. barbastellus).
 Populations of B. leucomelas from much of Asia formed a sister group to this whole clade.'
 Due to this, the eastern barbastelle (B. darjelingensis) and Caspian barbastelle (B. caspica) were both split as distinct species (with the Japanese barbastelle, B. pacifica, formerly classified within B. leucomelas and later B. darjelingensis, being described as a distinct species in 2019).
-The American Society of Mammalogists, IUCN Red List, and ITIS all follow the results of this study, although the IUCN Red List erroneously still lumps darjelingensis, caspica, and pacifica on its page for B. leucomelas.
+The American Society of Mammalogists, IUCN Red List, and ITIS all follow the results of this study.